 And that is the meaning of the title here: more than just about one court case, this movie is a battle between opponents.
 Holiday’s wish is to live her life and her truth, to perform what was then and has remained her most famous song, ‘Strange Fruit,’ amidst an increasingly growing civil rights movement.
-The FBI’s goal was to stop her.
+Her opponents' goal was to stop her.
 A simple story, yet one that director Lee Daniels complicates with visual trickery, including attempts at “de-aging” his film stock and shifting between color and black & white that do nothing more than draw attention to the film and away from its subject.

 Daniels’ most mind-boggling decision is a bit of tonal skullduggery that defies explanation, serving little purpose other than to undermine Billie’s story.
-As the FBI finds its first and greatest success, Billie Holiday goes to prison.
+As the government finds its greatest success, Billie Holiday goes to prison.
 This will likely be a revelation to countless viewers who don’t know the jazz queen’s full biography, yet Daniels strips the sequence of any weight, instead turning her prison time into an ill-advised rom-com montage that feels airlifted from a completely different movie.
 He repeats this move later, turning her complicated relationship with a Black federal agent tasked with apprehending her into a buoyant will-they, won’t they.

-There are good things about The United States vs. Billie Holiday, even some fantastic ones.
+There are good things about The United States vs. Billie Holiday, even some fantastic parts.
 During nearly every musical performance, Daniels intercuts footage of Holiday off the stage, usually juxtaposing the ugly difficulties of her life with the easygoing glamor of her concerts.
 The technique is thought-provoking on its own, but has a more gut-level impact when Daniels deviates from it, presenting the only long-take when Billie finally sings ‘Strange Fruit’ in its entirety for a gaping, gasping crowd at Carnegie Hall.
 Both Day and Daniels deserve credit for this stunning, harrowing sequence.
 If only the rest of the film lived up to its subject.